This tool is now available in Map Viewer, the modern map-making tool in ArcGIS Online. To learn more, see Summarize Within (Map Viewer).

 The inputs for Summarize Within include one area layer that serves as the boundary for summarizing features and a point, line, or area layer to be summarized.

-A Count of Points, Total Length, or Total Area box will appear depending on the type of features to summarize in your layer.
-The boxes are checked by default and can only be unchecked if statistics are being calculated.
-The default distance measure will depend on the Units in your profile.
+A Count of Points, Length of Lines, or Sum Area check box appears depending on the type of features to summarize in your layer.
+The box is checked by default and can only be unchecked if statistics are being calculated.
+The default distance measure depends on the units in your profile.

 Count of Points